MileHacker Logo

 Planning Insight

-Booking flights and hotels well in advance is advisable, especially during peak Chinese domestic travel times to secure better prices and availability.
+Booking flights and hotels well it's wise to book in advance, especially during peak Chinese domestic travel times to secure better prices and availability.

 Visa & Entry Requirements